 Things to Bring:

 Things Not to Bring:

 Because patients spend a great deal of time in group therapy and meeting with their doctors and social workers, we do not want to interrupt their treatment unnecessarily.
 Therefore, we limit visiting hours and telephone hours to specific times each day.

 Visiting and telephone hours vary by unit; please call the facility for more information.
 All visitors and callers must have the patient’s ID number to visit or talk with patients.
-Only two visitors per patient are allowed at a time, with no more than four visitors.
+Only one visitor per patient per visitation time.
 Visitors must be 16 or older to visit acute patients.

 Telephone Hours: Outgoing Calls

 Acute Adolescent: No outgoing calls

 We develop a treatment plan for each patient depending on their specific needs.
 Consequently, the expected length of stay may vary from patient to patient.